highlight/highlight/docs-content/getting-started/3_client-sdk/7_replay-configuration/canvas.md

 `samplingStrategy.canvasMaxSnapshotDimension`: max recording resolution of the largest dimension of the canvas.

+`samplingStrategy.canvasClearWebGLBuffer`: (advanced) set to false to disable webgl buffer clearing (if the canvas flickers when recording).

+`samplingStrategy.canvasInitialSnapshotDelay`: (advanced) time (in milliseconds) to wait before the initial snapshot of canvas/video elements.

 ```hint
 [Privacy](../../../general/6_product-features/1_session-replay/privacy.md) controls do not apply to canvas recording at this time.
 ```